 17/18 Peascod Street, Windsor, Berkshire SL4 1DX

-Woolworths opened in Windsor quite soon after Slough, in the mid-1920s – the difference being that this was the Queen’s local Woolies:
+Woolworths opened in Windsor quite soon after Slough, in 1927 – the difference being that this was the Queen’s local Woolies:

 “Her Majesty once told The Daily Mail that she had done her Christmas shopping at Woolworths.
 She was spotted occasionally in the large store in Peascod Street, just a short walk from Windsor Castle.”
-Source: http://www.woolworthsmuseum.co.uk/xmas-adverts.htm
+[Extract from Woolworths Museum]

-Below is a picture from 1968 – Woolworths is on the right hand side, next to Bala shoes.
+Below is a picture from 1968 – Woolworths is on the right hand side, next to Bata shoes.

 Close up of Woolworths above, with ‘Sale’ sign on the door advertising ‘Stacker tumblers 5d each’ and ‘Brobat’ reduced to 1/-.
 Where the 60s ladies is walking is exactly where the man is standing in the Boots photo (see at the end of this post).

-Now it’s a deceptively large Boots, with perfumes along the narrow front section of the store, leading on to a huge floorspace at the back – with a massive baby section.
+Today it is a deceptively large Boots, with perfumes along the narrow front section of the store, leading on to a huge floorspace at the back.
 I read on a forum that back in the 60s when this was Woolworths, shoppers liked to go to this part of store to escape the fumes from the buses.
 Apparently M&S and Woolies were best for escaping the pollution.
 Good thing it’s all pedestrianised now.